 CPU usage is improved alot in recent versions, but its still rather high.
 In particular, the Imposcar filter uses over 5% of my cpu.
 Why?
 Imposcar altogether uses less than that.
 And Kit Mode, just to play back a few samples (with no fx or timestretching etc.) takes quite a bit of CPU.
 Compare this to an efficient drum module like Battery or Redrum and its not competitive.

-Overall RMX is totally worth the money.
-Love it!Read more
+Value for Money: Overall RMX is totally worth the money.
+Love it!Read Review

 The package comprises two DVD’s containing 7.4 Gig of sounds and the program itself.
 Installation is fairly straight forward but Stylus RMX would be better if it would allow you to “point” to where your Library folders are kept rather than the more awkward way they have of linking to your vst file.

 Authorisation is via a challenge and response number from their web site.

 Included in the pack is a great CD containing QuickTime video tutorials.
 This CD is a great innovation; it is immensely useful by way of an introduction to the various screens and controls which is needed because the manual is very poor.

 So what’s new?
 Well, for a start, Stylus RMX is very different to the “old” Stylus.
 No more accessing the sound set via the Windows Start button and Explorer.
 The library is now accessed by means of drop down menus from within the program.
 Up to 8 simultaneous instruments (which Spectrasonics call “Elements”) or Grooves can be layered at once, and total control is available in real-time over all the sounds, even changing them as you play.
 Grooves can be selected to play back from the drop down menus as well as individual Elements, giving you huge control over your beats.